"What do you DO in Anguilla?" Friends who have never been to Anguilla always ask.

 Anguilla Surfing at Meads Bay

-You may not believe me after looking at the photo above, but the truth is, Anguilla doesn't have much surfing.
+You may not believe me after looking at the photos above and below, but the truth is, Anguilla doesn't have much surfing.

 There are three main surf spots: Savannah Bay, Forest Bay and Meads Bay.